 Redundancy Procedure Advice for Employers

 The decision to make redundancies is never easy, but firms that are left with no alternative need to follow the correct processes.
-Percy Hughes & Roberts Solicitors can help to ensure you are adhering to the current legislation during the redundancy process, preventing falling into costly disputes with employees.
+Percy Hughes & Roberts Solicitors can provide redundancy advice for employers to help to ensure you are adhering to the current legislation during the redundancy process, preventing falling into costly disputes with employees.

-Our highly experienced employment lawyers will work tirelessly to ensure the correct procedures are followed if your business has made the difficult decision to make redundancies.
+Our highly experienced employment lawyers will work tirelessly to ensure the correct procedures are followed if you are making an employee redundant.
 We have been helping firms across the Wirral, Liverpool and further afield for more than 100 years.

-Speak to our redundancy lawyers today by calling 0800 781 3894, or complete our online enquiry form and we will be in touch at a time that is suitable for you.
+Speak to our lawyers today for advice on redundancy for lawyers by calling 0151 666 9090, or complete our online enquiry form and we will be in touch at a time that is suitable for you.

 How can our redundancy lawyers help your business?

-If you are considering making some of your employees redundant, or are currently going through the process, there are a number of factors to consider first.
+If you are considering making some of your employees redundant, there are a number of factors to consider to get the redundancy process for employers correct.
 You should: